 The problem is that much of the writing on the web is more about communicating predefined messages, than it is meeting user or business needs.

-We are so intent on telling people are message we rarely stop to ask why.
+We are so intent on telling people our message we rarely stop to ask why.
 What is the reason for communicating this message and does anybody care?
 Being able to clearly articulate the answers to these questions helps focus our writing and prevents us adding copy that is surplus to requirements.
 Indeed, sometimes asking these questions stops us adding some content at all because we realise that it is not actually relevant.

 So before you next sit down to write something for the web, make sure you have a checklist of questions in front of you that must be answered first.
 It will make a huge difference to the effectiveness of the final result.